The Good Shepherd

 Ending Explained: The Good Shepherd

-The final moments of The Good Shepherd reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Good Shepherd reflect the creative choices of the filmmakers and align with the tone of the narrative.

 The Good Shepherd Real vs. Reel: Is it Based on a True Story?